-Grieving Mother Screams At Trump — Seething Gun Control Reprimands Aim At Trump In Florida Shooting Aftermath
+Many Blame Trump, Hit His Tweets As Families Grieve For Florida School Shooting Victims

-The emotional and heartwrenching words of a grieving mother who lost her daughter in the Florida school shooting Wednesday may very well become the face that comes to mind when advocating for gun control.
+The emotional and heartwrenching words of a grieving mother who lost her daughter in the Florida school shooting Wednesday may very well become the rallying cry of those who are calling for gun control in the aftermath of the horrific event.
 This distraught mother lashed out at Trump over the lack of laws keeping these powerful guns out of the hands of violent people.

 Lori Alhadeff joins others today who have taken to the mic at the Florida shooting scene or posted a few lines on social media regarding this shooting.
-They have harshly reprimanded Trump over the availability of guns in this nation, as seen on CNN News.
+They have harshly reprimanded Trump over the availability of guns in this nation, reports CNN.

-According to the Daily Mail, others are asking “Is Trump blaming the victims for the Florida massacre?”
-These accusations come after Trump suggested that neighbors and friends of Nicolas Cruz should have said something to authorities when they saw the warning signs that this kid was “going off the rails.”
-The blame for this evil disturbing event is being pointed at Trump today by some people.
-They cite his refusal to make a move toward taking the guns out of the hands of average Americans, which is a right awarded by the Constitution.
+According to the Daily Mail, others are asking, “Is Trump blaming the victims for the Florida massacre?”
+These accusations come after Trump suggested that neighbors and friends of Nikolas Cruz should have said something to authorities when they saw the warning signs that he was “going off the rails.”
+Many are blaming the president for this evil, disturbing event, citing his refusal to make a move toward more stringent rules for gun acquisition.

-A student’s reply to Trump’s tweet that was sent out offering his condolences and prayers to the shooting victims of the Parkland school shooting has gone viral, just as the clip of the grieving mother has today.
-Student Sarah Chadwick read Trump’s tweet and “was quick to condemn Trump on Twitter, according to Florida Today.
+A student’s reply to Trump’s tweet that was sent out offering his condolences and prayers to the victims of the Parkland school shooting has gone viral, just as the clip of the grieving mother has today.
+Student Sarah Chadwick read Trump’s tweet and “was quick to condemn Trump on Twitter,” according to Florida Today.

-Chadwick wrote: “I don’t want your condolences you f—ing price of s—, my friends and teachers were shot.
+Chadwick wrote, “I don’t want your condolences you f***ing price [sic] of s***, my friends and teachers were shot.
 Multiple of my fellow classmates are dead.
 Do something instead of sending prayers.
 Prayers won’t fix this.
 But Gun control will prevent it from happening again.”

 "Alyssa, I'm so sorry this happened to you.
 I would have taken the bullets for you."
 Lori Alhadeff, the mother of a Florida high school shooting victim, shares the message she'd have for her daughter if she were still alive https://t.co/ZkNnqRD3nK pic.twitter.com/CNifbeHYUH